Sam-muigai/Gameify/README.md

 ## Gameify
 This is an android that fetches Games from [freeToGame](https://www.freetogame.com/api-doc) API.It allows one to check the recommendations based on categories.Also allows one to search for games.

+## WIP
+I am migrating the whole project to KMP.
+You can switch to kmp-migration branch to follow along with the journey

 ## Demo
 You can download the application [here](https://drive.google.com/file/d/1MCSa50GRBpQcfnBrr85DLVrz_9R-vkBp/view?usp=sharing).I will upload it to the Play Store later.